yuanchaiyc/Ling471/assignments/Assignment5.md

     ```
     **You can format this output as you like**, so long as it is clearly reporting progress.
 It **does not** need to look exactly like above.

-3. The **csv file** that your `imdb_dataframe.py` output, with at least 7 (seven) columns: file type (train or test), gold label (1 or 0), original review text, cleaned review text, lowercased review text, review text with stopwords removed, and lemmatized review text.
-(These levels of processing are already implemented for you and explained in Part 1.)
-Additional columns (such as file name) are optional.

 3. Your `largest_counts.py` (with the function completed).

 4. A **PDF file** with your report for Part 2.